Esmail-ibraheem/MLDL-notebooks/README.md

 # MLDL-notebooks

-## Teaching all of the possible concepts in AI and machine learning
+## Put here my journey of learning AI from the ground up, starting with Pytorch, Jax, Tensorflow, etc, to build my own model.